Westfield Kotara

-Westfield Kotara (previously known as Kotara Fair and Garden City) is a large shopping centre in the suburb of Kotara in Newcastle.
+Westfield Kotara (previously known as Kotara Fair and Garden City) is a large shopping centre in the Newcastle suburb of Kotara in the Hunter region of New South Wales, Australia.

+Westfield Kotara is one of the two Westfield branded shopping centres in New South Wales that is not located within the Greater Sydney area, with Westfield Tuggerah being located on the Central Coast.

 Transport

-Kotara station is 800 metres away from Westfield Kotara and is on the Main Northern railway line.
-The station is serviced by NSW TrainLink services which operate between Sydney and Newcastle.
+Kotara station is 900 metres away from Westfield Kotara and is on the Main Northern railway line.
+The station is serviced by NSW TrainLink services which operate between Sydney, the Central Coast and Newcastle CBD.

 Westfield Kotara is served by Newcastle Transport bus services to Broadmeadow, Charlestown, Swansea Heads, Wallsend and Warners Bay, as well as local surrounding suburbs.
 The majority of its bus services are located on Park Avenue outside the centre.

-Westfield Kotara has multi-level car parks with around 4000 spaces.
-The complex has walk in entry available via the bus stop, as well as an entry way via the park at the rear of the facility.
-Historically, egress was also available directly through multiple parts of the David Jones, a number of these have since been closed (as a response to excess shoplifting).
+Westfield Kotara has multi-level car parks with around 4,000 spaces.
+The complex has walk-in entry available via the bus stop and an entryway via the park at the rear of the facility.
+Historically, egress was also available directly through multiple parts of the David Jones, a number of these have since been closed.

+You can also get there by car, coming from Newcastle city centre, which will take about 15–20 minutes.